-Applications for OEM pump controller includes Water supply, fire protection, oil and gas, power plants, wastewater treatment, sump pumps for homes, processing chemicals, foods, and pharmaceuticals, and many more.
+Applications for OEM pump controllers include: Water supply, fire protection, oil and gas, power plants, wastewater treatment, sump pumps for homes, processing chemicals, foods, and pharmaceuticals, and many more.

 A pump is a machine that imparts energy to a fluid in order to increase its energy.
-The result is the pressure of the fluid (liquid or gas) moves it from one point to another.
+The resulting pressure of the fluid (liquid or gas) moves it from one point to another.

 Pumps can be classified into three categories:

 - Water supply and sewage

 - Medical fluids